What Is Council Tax? Why Do We Pay It?

 You can read more about this in the explanatory notes for all of the precepting authorities below:

 Essex Police (on the website for the Police and Crime Commissioner for Essex)

-The Council does not decide which band your property goes in, this is decided by the Valuation Office Agency.
+We do not decide which band your property goes in, this is decided by the Valuation Office Agency.

 All properties were valued and put into a 'valuation band' - in England these bands are based on their value on 1 April 1991, not their current value.
 The valuation band determines how much council tax you pay.